Genomic-Medicine-Linkoping/JASEN/README.md

 ARGS="--genome_name Escherichia_coli --adapter_fname NexteraPE-PE.fa"
 ```

-CONT_NAME=jasen_2021-07-28.sif
+Note 1: The underscores between words in make commandline arguments `SPECIES` and `SAMPLE_ID` are mandatory.

-Note: The underscores between words in make commandline arguments `SPECIES` and `SAMPLE_ID` are mandatory.
+Note 2: The last line (starting with `ARGS=`) is useful when testing the pipeline.
+It is not necessary otherwise.

 ### Finding results